nixpig/jobworker/REQUEST_FOR_DISCUSSION.md

 #### Setting up
 1. `JobManager` creates a new `Job`.
-  1. When a new `Job` is created, it will create a new `io.Pipe()`.
-  1. The `io.PipeWriter` end of the pipe will be assigned to both the `Stdout` and `Stderr` of the `exec.Cmd`, combining them into a single stream.
-  1. The `io.Reader` end of the pipe will be assigned to a field of the `Job` and returned when calling the `Output()` method.
 1. `JobManager` creates a new `OutputManager`.
-  1. When a new `OutputManager` is created, it will be passed the `io.Reader` end of the pipe from the `Job`.
-The `OutputManager` will start a background goroutine, in which it will:
+  1. When a new `OutputManager` is created, it will be passed the stdout and stderr pipes from `Job` process (e.g. `cmd.StdoutPipe()` `cmd.StderrPipe()`).
+  1. The `OutputManager` will start a background goroutine, in which it will:
-     1. Read data from the pipe in chunks.
+     1. Read data from the pipes in chunks.
      1. Append the data to a shared `[]byte` buffer.
      1. Call `cond.Broadcast()` on a `sync.Cond` condition variable to notify any client subscribers.